 Defamation law has a long history reaching back to classical antiquity.
 While defamation has been recognized as a tort in various legal, moral and religious philosophies, defamation law in contemporary legal systems can primarily be traced back to Roman and early English was aimed at giving sufficient scope for the discussion of a man's character, while it protected him from needless insult and pain.

-The remedy for verbal defamation was long confined to a civil action for a monetary penalty is estimated according to the significance of the case, and which, although punitive in its character, included practically the element of compensation.
-But a new remedy was introduced with the extension of the criminal law, under which many kinds of defamation were punished with great severity.
-In this case, the offence was constituted by the unnecessary act of shouting.
-Hisstorians write that the offence consisted in shouting contrary to the morals of the city In such a case the truth of the statements was no justification for the public and insulting manner in which they had been made, but, even in public matters, the accused had the opportunity to justify his actions by openly stating what he considered necessary for public safety to be denounced by the libel and proving his assertions to be true The second head included defamatory statements made in private, and in this case the offense lay in the content of the imputation, not in the manner of its publication.
-The truth was a sufficient defense, for no man had a right to demand legal protection for a false reputation In ose legal tradition is the predecessor of contemporary common law jurisdictions slander was punished by cutting out the tongueHistorically, while defamation of a commoner in England was known as libel or slander, the defamation of a member of the
+Historians write that the offence consisted in shouting contrary to the morals of the city In such a case the truth of the statements was no justification for the public and insulting manner in which they had been made, but, even in public matters, the accused had the opportunity to justify his actions by openly stating what he considered necessary for public safety to be denounced by the libel and proving his assertions to be true The second head included defamatory statements made in private, and in this case the offense lay in the content of the imputation, not in the manner of its publication.
+The truth was a sufficient defense, because no man had a right to demand legal protection for a false reputation In the legal tradition is the predecessor of contemporary common law jurisdictions slander was punished by cutting out the tongue.

 Human rights

-Providing for truth as demonstrating that the content of the defamatory statement is true to be a valid defense,
+Providing for truth as demonstrating that the content of the defamatory statement is true to be a valid defense

 Ensuring that defamation may only be addressed by the legal system as a tort.

-Limitations of freedom of expression and other rights guaranteed by international human rights laws including the United Nations charter and by the constitutions of a variety of countries are subject to some variation of the three part test recognized by which requires that limitations be: provided by law that is clear and accessible to everyone , proven to be necessary and legitimate to protect the rights or reputations of others , applied domestically by the in assessing whether limitations on constitutional rights are demonstrably if able in a free and democratic A
+Limitations of freedom of expression and other rights guaranteed by international human rights laws including the United Nations charter and by the constitutions of a variety of countries are subject to some variation of the three part test recognized by which requires that limitations be: provided by law that is clear and accessible to everyone , proven to be necessary and legitimate to protect the rights or reputations of others , applied domestically by the in assessing whether limitations on constitutional rights are demonstrably if able in a free and democratic A Contact

 What Is Defamation Per Se?